Free Auto Insurance Comparison

 The 10 Most Stolen Vehicles in the United States

-Using those final results, our researchers were able to determine not only which vehicles were stolen the most often in our country, but where those car robberies occur.
+Using those final results, our researchers were able to determine not only which vehicles were stolen the most often in our country, but where those car thefts occur.
 Click here for our detailed methodology.

 Read on to determine just how likely it is that your car will stay where you leave it next time.